 It’s a daunting question for writers: once the rough draft of your script is complete, how do you even begin to re-write it?
-On April 17, Film Independent welcomed Ken LaZebnik—accomplished multi-disciplinary writer for TV, film and theater, as well as the director of the Stephens College M.F.A. in Television and Screenwriting—to discuss the tools needed to gird oneself before tackling that second (or third, or fourth, or fifth) draft.
+Film Independent recently welcomed Ken LaZebnik—multi-disciplinary writer for TV, film and theater, as well as the director of the Stephens College M.F.A. in Television and Screenwriting—to discuss the tools needed to gird oneself before tackling that second (or third, or fourth, or fifth) draft.

 THE ART OF REWRITING